Wh3g/Wh3g/README.md

 ## Willoughby Hood

 I'm an aspiring software developer who is currently enrolled in Makers Academy and looking for entry level jobs as a Full Stack Engineer.
-I have knowledge and experience in languages such as Ruby, Python, C, SQL, and HTML & CSS
+I have knowledge and experience in languages such as Ruby, Python, JavaScript.
+C, SQL, and HTML & CSS

 [LinkedIn](https://www.linkedin.com/in/willoughby-h-b37855131/) | <willoughbyhood29@googlmail.com>